 You’re a fit lot, we know that.
 You’re on your feet grafting for 8, 10, 12 hours a day, so we’re not here to lecture you about keeping fit on-site.
 But it’s easy to forget that maintaining a good level of health and fitness stems from what we eat.
-So to celebrate National Fitness Day (25th September 2019) we’re here to give you a few tips on the wonderful world of good grub.
+So here are a few tips on the wonderful world of good grub.

 THE IMPORTANCE OF DIET

 Let’s not beat around the bush here: how well-balanced are your lunches?
 Sometimes we have to remind ourselves not to head down to the butty van and that we don’t need that 4th bourbon with our afternoon brew!

 Although many of us lead active lifestyles, we get so fixated on exercise and movement that we forget about what we’re eating.
 A recent study by Voucherscode suggested that 23% of construction workers will eat breakfast, lunch and dinner on-site at least twice a week.
 That means a lot of you will eat as many, if not more, meals on-site as you do at home; making it all the more important to eat properly at work.
 It fills us up for longer, regulates our blood sugar levels and gives us far more energy.